Yours Truly, Angry Mob

-Yours Truly, Angry Mob is the second album by English rock band Kaiser Chiefs.
-It was released on 23 February 2007 in Belgium and the Netherlands, 26 February 2007 in the rest of the world by B-Unique Records and in March in North America by Universal Motown.
+Yours Truly, Angry Mob is the second studio album by English rock band Kaiser Chiefs.
+It was released on 21 February 2007 in Japan, 23 February 2007 in Belgium and the Netherlands, 26 February 2007 in the rest of the world by B-Unique Records and in March in North America by Universal Motown.
 Produced by Stephen Street, who produced the band's debut album Employment, Yours Truly, Angry Mob is lyrically darker and more socially aware than its predecessor, with tracks dealing with street crime, violence, fame, and the inaccuracy of tabloid articles.
 The song "Boxing Champ" features drummer Nick Hodgson on lead vocals.

 Album information

 The band revealed to NME in October 2006 that they had recorded 22 songs and hoped to whittle that number down to 13 or 14 for the final album.
 Additionally, in July 2006 the band revealed to Gigwise that they hoped to have the album released by Valentine's Day 2007.
-The album was preceded by the release of lead single "Ruby" on 19 February.
+The album was preceded by the release of lead single "Ruby" on 29 January.
 It became the band's first, and to date, only, number one single on the UK Singles Chart.
 The album topped the UK Albums Chart and the band released the singles "Everything Is Average Nowadays" on 21 May 2007 and "The Angry Mob" on 20 August 2007.
 The final single "Love's Not a Competition (But I'm Winning)" was released as a collector's edition 7" single on 12 November 2007, with The Little Ones' cover of "Everything Is Average Nowadays" as a B-side.